mbarkhau/sbk/lit/040_impl_overview.md

  - If you forget the `--wallet-name` and you're the only person who ever knew it, then your wallet will be lost.
  - If you write it down on a single piece of paper, and that piece of paper is destroyed, then your wallet will be lost.

-To avoid such a single point of failure, the default value for `--wallet-name` is hard-coded to `disabled` (literally).
+To avoid such a single point of failure, the default value for `--wallet-name` is hard-coded to `empty` (literally).
 There are some legitimate reasons to use a `--wallet-name`, but if you do use it, do not treat it as a password.
 Instead, write it down in clear handwriting and make sure it is available when your wallet has to be recovered, for example by writing the wallet name(s) on some or all of the shares.

 Since the `--wallet-name` is chosen by you and since it is not encoded using a mnemonic or ECC data, there is a greater risk that it may not be possible to decipher your handwriting.
 To reduce this risk, the set of valid characters is restricted.
 Valid characters are lower-case letters `"a-z"`, digits `"0-9"` and the dash `"-"` character.
 In other words, the `--wallet-name` must match the following regular expression: [`^[a-z0-9\-]+$`](https://regex101.com/r/v9eqiM/2).